vistadataproject/documents/README.md

 #### A Master Data Model for VA VISTA:  Server-side.
 Security-enabled.
 Symmetric Read-Write.
 *A Research and Discovery Prototype*

-The VISTA Data Project is about comprehensively exposing and representing all of VA's 35 years of patient data and institutional know-how contained in the 130 VA VISTA systems using a modern web-standard machine-processible data model (Linked Data), and through enriching this model, make VISTA data accessible securely in computable form across all VISTA systems with a single, security-enabled, symmetric-read-write master data model.
+The VISTA Data Project is about comprehensively exposing and representing all of VA's 35 years of patient data and institutional know-how contained in the 130 VA VISTA systems using a modern web-standard machine-processible data model, and through analytics and enrichment, make VISTA data accessible securely in computable form across all VISTA systems with a single, security-enabled, symmetric-read-write master data model.

 ![VDP-annotated](/images/vdp-basic-annotated6.png)